 When working with MongoDB, sometimes you might accidentally merge unwanted data into a collection — like an extra field that doesn't belong.
 If you're using MongoDB Atlas, it's entirely possible to clean up your documents using the Aggregation Pipeline, no backend code required.

-) from all documents using just the MongoDB Atlas UI.
+Let’s walk through removing a field (like blogs) from all documents using just the MongoDB Atlas UI.

 🔥 The Problem

-collection.
+You accidentally ran a $merge operation that added a blogs field to every document in your files collection.
 Now you want to remove that field from every document — without touching the backend.

 🧰 Tools Used